 From an empirical perspective, research on the relationship between expected stock returns and volatility in the context of oil market SVARs is relatively sparse.
 Jung and Park (2011) published a closely related paper to our thesis, also extending on the research of Kilian and Park (2009).
 Their paper investigates returns and volatility of the stock market when exposed to oil price shocks, examining Norway as an oil exporter and South Korea as an oil importer.
-Still, their research differs from ours as they do not consider simultaneous reactions of stock returns and volatility in a combined SVAR, but rather investigate the measures separately before analyzing a conditional covariance measure to determine if the responses can be explained by a risk-return tradeoff (Jung & Park, 2011).
+Still, their research differs from ours as they do not consider simultaneous reactions of stock returns and volatility in a combined SVAR, but rather investigate the measures separately before analyzing a risk-return tradeoff (Jung & Park, 2011).